Keeping up with the Newbuilds

 5551 The Unknown Warrior with the boiler fitted, borrowing the tender from LMS Crab No. 13065, another Fowler design.
 In service both locos used the same Fowler tender. © LMS-Patriot Project, used with permission.

 On July 5, 2019, the LMS Patriot-Project announced they had chosen the Princess Royal Locomotive Class Trust (PRCLT) to not just complete The Unknown Warrior’s Tender, but finish the entire locomotive.
 The PRCLT, according to their website’s Mission Statement page, “exists to promote interest in the Stanier Pacific steam locomotives of the London Midland and Scottish Railway and the Standard Class 4 Tank locomotives of British Railways.”
-PRCLT own and maintain 4 standard gauge steam locomotives, including LMS Princess Royal Class Princess Margaret Rose
+PRCLT own and maintain 4 standard gauge steam locomotives, including LMS Princess Royal Class Princess Margaret Rose.

 The PRCLT was chosen over Riley & Sons and Railways Forgings & Castings, according to the Patriot-Project’s announcement, which also thanked the non-selected bidders, saying “The decision is one which is not a criticism of their ability to do a first class job, rather a recognition that the PRCLT bid better met our unique requirements.”